How To Talk About Alfie Evans With Teens

 The media states that Alfie’s parents are trying to keep Alfie alive artificially.
 Is that true?

 No. Alfie’s parents want him to receive proper care, including food, water, oxygen, and his usual medications.
 These few things are ordinary treatment for any patient and should not be withheld in order to hasten a person’s death.

 It is not possible for medical science to keep a person alive after that person has died.
-Doctors claim that they cannot detect much activity in Alfie’s brain and have even referred to him as “brain dead.”
+Doctors claim they cannot detect much activity in Alfie’s brain.
+They have even referred to him as being “brain dead”.
 However, Alfie is still very much alive.
 He can be seen blinking, sucking his pacifier, and turning toward his father’s voice.
 Not only that, but his circulatory, digestive, and respiratory systems are all functioning on their own.

 Some people may say that Alfie has a “poor quality of life.”
-As Catholics, how do we respond to this assertion?
+As Catholics, how can we respond to this assertion?

 We know that Alfie’s value doesn’t come from what he can or cannot do or from his contribution to society.
 Alfie’s condition makes it difficult for him to do things on his own, but this doesn’t make his life any less valuable.
 Alfie’s value comes from being made in the image and likeness of God.

 The media and proponents of euthanasia would have us believe that because of his brain condition, Alfie’s life is not worth living.
 Saying that Alfie’s life is poor in quality is a judgment against his inherent dignity as a child of God.
 In his few months of life, Alfie has touched the hearts of thousands of people around the world.
 His story has inspired many people to think differently about end-of-life care and about the euthanasia mentality.